Healthdirect Free Australian health advice you can count on.

 Living with hair loss

-Sometimes, treatments don’t work and you may need to learn to accept your hair loss.
-This may not be easy.
-For many people, hair loss can be upsetting and embarrassing and affects their self-image, self-esteem or mental health.
+Sometimes, treatment for hair loss doesn't work.
+You may need to learn to accept your hair loss.
+For many people, hair loss can be distressing and affects their self-image, self-esteem or mental health.
 You might find it helpful to see a psychologist for counselling or to join a support group.

 If you are finding it difficult to accept your hair loss, remember that you are not alone.
 There is help and advice available to you.